oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Introduction

-Token formats secured by JOSE {{RFC7515}} or COSE {{RFC9052}}, such as JWTs {{RFC7519}}, SD-JWT VCs {{SD-JWT.VC}}, CWTs {{RFC8392}} and ISO mdoc {{ISO.mdoc}}, have vast possible applications.
+Token formats secured by JOSE {{RFC7515}} or COSE {{RFC9052}}, such as JWTs {{RFC7519}}, SD-JWT VCs {{RFC9901}, CWTs {{RFC8392}} and ISO mdoc {{ISO.mdoc}}, have vast possible applications.
 Some of these applications can involve issuing a token whereby certain semantics about the token or its validity may change over time.
 Communicating these changes to relying parties in an interoperable manner, such as whether the token is considered invalidated or suspended by its issuer is important for many of these applications.

 This document defines a Status List data structure that describes the individual statuses of multiple Referenced Tokens.
 A Referenced Token may be of any format, but is most commonly a data structure secured by JOSE or COSE.
 The Referenced Token is referenced by the Status List, which describes the status of the Referenced Token.
 The statuses of all Referenced Tokens are conveyed via a bit array in the Status List.
 Each Referenced Token is allocated an index during issuance that represents its position within this bit array.
 The value of the bit(s) at this index corresponds to the Referenced Token's status.
 A Status List is provided within a Status List Token protected by cryptographic signature or MAC and this document defines its representations in JWT and CWT format.